-North Carolina intends to increase rates for HCBS providers and include a requirement that a majority (i.e. 80 percent) of these rate increases are used to increase direct care worker wages.
+North Carolina intends to increase rates for HCBS providers and include instructions that a majority (i.e. 80 percent) of these rate increases are used to increase direct care worker wages.
 This initiative will also include the strengthening of data collection on the direct care workforce.
-This would ensure that the Department has accurate information on the direct care workforce and the payment rates of these workers.
+Through a bonus payment that was included in legislation, not using HCBS ARPA funds, DHHS would ensure that the Department has accurate information on the direct care workforce and the payment rates of these workers.
 This additional data collection is necessary to allow the Department to continue efforts to improve recruitment, retention, training, and career path development in future years.
-As the Department continues to enhance its quality
+As the Department continues to enhance its quality strategy and